Why You Must Migrate Your VSTO Add-Ins Before April 2026

 4. Plan the Manifest

 Web add-ins are defined by a manifest that describes the add-in’s entry points, permissions, and hosting details.
+The manifest also includes a description field, which details the add-in’s functionality and permissions, helping users and administrators understand what the add-in does.
 Microsoft is transitioning to a unified manifest format (JSON-based) that supports both add-in and Copilot agent scenarios.
 For new development, use the unified manifest unless you have a specific reason to use the legacy XML manifest.

 5. Build a Proof of Concept